 Previous: First Syrian War

 The Second Syrian War (260–253 BCE) occurred between the Ptolemaic Kingdom and the Seleucid Empire over the territory of Coele-Syria which contained vital trade and transportation routes between Greece, the Mediterranean Sea, Egypt and the rest of Asia.
 The war began in 261 BCE when Antiochus II Theos succeeded his father.
 He arranged an alliance with the Antigonad king that currently ruled over Macedon named Antigonus II Gonatas who was also interested in seeing Ptolemy II Philadelphus pushed out of the Aegean Sea.

 The Second Syrian War occurred ten years after the First Syrian War which saw a Ptolemaic victory over the Seleucid Empire.
-Following this the Ptolemaic Kingdom would advance its borders all the way into Anatolia and come very close to Greece itself such as Caria and part of Cilicia.
+Following this the Ptolemaic Kingdom would advance its borders all the way into Anatolia and come very close to Greece itself such as Cilicia.
 In order to assist him against Ptolemy the Macedonians enlisted the help of the Seleucids and soon forged an alliance with them.
 With the military backing of the Macedonians soon Antiochus II launched an invasion of the border settlements that the Ptolemies had in Asia.
 Not much about the actual battles and engagements of the Second Syrian War is available.

 See Battle of Cos

 Only a fraction of the total amount of Greek literature survives to the present day, much of it being destroyed at the Library of Alexandria over the centuries.
 However, the documents and accounts we do have make it clear that the Ptolemaic Navy was soundly defeated at the Battle of Cos in 261 BCE.
 The aftermath of the conflict left Ptolemaic naval power in the Mediterranean severely crippled.